Types Of Movement In Human Body: Meaning: Concepts, Types

 • Muscles pull on our bones and make us move.
 They help us move our arms and legs, too, by contracting in pairs.

-• Bones give our body shape.
-Joints are simply where bones meet.
-Joints such as knees and elbows help us bend and twist.
+• Bones give shape to the body.
+Joints are simply where bones meet, such as knees and elbows help us bend and twist.

-• Our brain sends messages through nerves to control our muscles.
+• The brain sends messages through nerves to control our muscles.
 This helps in moving smoothly and quickly.

-• Our body can know its space location.
-This allows us to balance and be aware of our arms and legs even though our eyes are closed.
+• The body knows space location.
+This allows us to balance and be aware of arms and legs even when the eyes are closed.

 • This energy to move around is derived from the food we take in, which our body uses to make the muscles function and to keep them active for playing and working.